Skip to Content

 Parking for Cycling the Lake Minnewanka Loop

-While the Lake Minnewanka road is closed in May 2021, the best place to park is at Cascade Ponds or in the small parking lot opposite the turn into Cascade Ponds Day Use Area.
+The best place for cycling the Minnewanka Loop is at Cascade Ponds or in the small parking lot opposite the turn into Cascade Ponds Day Use Area.

 To get to Cascade Ponds Day Use Area, exit off the Trans-Canada Highway towards Lake Minnewanka and turn right.
 Cascade Ponds is the first right off Lake Minnewanka Scenic Drive.

-Places to Stop Along the Lake Minnewanka Loop
+6 Things to do on the Lake Minnewanka Loop

-If you have time for more than just cycling Lake Minnewanka Scenic Drive, there are plenty of incredible places to stop along the way.
+If you have time for more than just cycling Lake Minnewanka Scenic Drive, there are plenty of incredible things to do along the way.

 Cascade Ponds is the ideal place to start this road cycle in Banff.
 Not only does it have plenty of parking, but it’s one of the best picnic spots in Banff.
 It’s the perfect spot to finish off a bike ride and enjoy a picnic lunch with stunning views of Cascade Mountain.

-Lower Bankhead is one of the kid-friendly hikes in Banff we recommend, but even adults will love it.
+Lower Bankhead is one of the best kid-friendly hikes in Banff, but even adults will love it.
 The Bankhead ghost town hike is an easy 1.1 km trail through the remnants of an old Banff coal mining town.

-If biking the Lake Minnewanka Road clockwise, Lower Bankhead will be one of the first road side attractions at 2.8 km.
+If you are biking the Lake Minnewanka Road clockwise, Lower Bankhead will be one of the first roadside attractions at 2.8 km.
 There’s also a World War 1 Memorial on the opposite side of the road.

 Upper Bankhead is reached shortly after Lower Bankhead at around the 3.5 km mark.